-Fredericks’ Televac® and ETI vacuum measurement brands offer the most innovative and proven vacuum technology on the market including analog vacuum gauges, digital vacuum gauges, vacuum sensors, and vacuum controllers, which cover the entire pressure measurement range from atmosphere (1000 Torr) to ultra-high vacuum/UHV (10-11 Torr).
+Fredericks’ Televac® and ETI vacuum measurement brands offer the most innovative and proven vacuum technology on the market including analog and digital vacuum gauges, vacuum sensors, and vacuum controllers, covering the entire vacuum measurement range from just above atmosphere (1000 Torr) to ultra-high vacuum/UHV (10-11 Torr).
 Televac® also offers pressure measurement up to 10,000 Torr (13 bar).
 Used in industries ranging from heat treat and vacuum furnaces to national labs and research and development, our vacuum technology is designed to match your needs for your vacuum system.
 A complete list of all of our vacuum technology is below.

-Vacuum controllers, vacuum gauges, cables, accessories, calibration and more for pressure measurement.
+Vacuum controllers, vacuum gauges, cables, accessories, calibration and more for vacuum and pressure measurement

 Televac Vacuum Controllers

-The Fredericks Company’s Televac® vacuum pressure measurement brand designs and manufactures portable vacuum controllers (also sometimes called vacuum gauge, or vacuum control unit, or vacuum pressure controller, see our handy terminology reference) for use with our 2A thermocouple gauges and DV4 and DV6 thermocouple gauges.
+The Fredericks Company’s Televac® vacuum pressure measurement brand designs and manufactures portable vacuum controllers (also sometimes called a vacuum control unit or vacuum pressure controller, see our handy terminology reference) for use with our 2A thermocouple gauges and DV4 and DV6 thermocouple gauges.
 We offer two types of portable vacuum pressure controllers; digital vacuum controllers (which have a digital display) and analog vacuum controllers (which have an analog display).

-The Fredericks Company’s Televac® vacuum pressure measurement brand designs and manufactures active vacuum gauges (also called analog vacuum gauges and digital vacuum gauges) that combine Televac®’s passive gauges (also called vacuum sensors) and controlling electronics into one compact unit for pressure measuerment.
+The Fredericks Company’s Televac® vacuum pressure measurement brand designs and manufactures active gauges (also called analog or digital gauges) that combine Televac®’s passive gauges (also called vacuum sensors) and controlling electronics into one compact unit for pressure measurement.

-Our digital vacuum gauges and analog vacuum gauges cover the entire practical vacuum range from 10-11 Torr to 1000 Torr and feature bright OLED displays and easy to use touch controls, in addition to RS-485 communications, allowing the user to adjust settings such as measurement units, set points, and calibration directly through the unit’s display or remotely through digital communications.
+Our active gauges cover the entire practical vacuum range from 10-11 Torr to 1000 Torr and feature bright OLED displays and easy to use touch controls, in addition to RS-485 communications, allowing the user to adjust settings such as measurement units, set points, and calibration directly through the unit’s display or remotely through digital communications.

 The Fredericks Company’s Televac® brand designs and manufactures these gauges (also called a vacuum sensor or a vacuum transducer) including thermocouple gauges, convection gauges (also called Pirani gauges), and diaphragm gauges for low vacuum measurement along with cold cathode gauges (also called Penning ionization gauges) and hot ion gauges for high vacuum measurement.

-We offer vacuum calibration services for all of our vacuum technology, and our vacuum calibration services include both standard vacuum calibration or NIST traceable vacuum calibration for any of our vacuum gauges.
+We offer vacuum calibration services for all of our vacuum technology, and our vacuum calibration services include both standard vacuum calibration or NIST traceable vacuum calibration for any of our active gauges or controllers with passive gauges.
 Our vacuum calibration services typically have much shorter lead times than our competitors with turn-around times of 1 to 2 weeks once we receive your equipment, with expedited services also available.
 Also, if you’re having a problem with any of your vacuum equipment, you can send it back to us for evaluation and repair if necessary.

 We still manufacture the legacy products listed below, however, we also have newer products that have replaced these legacy products.
 If you click on a legacy product page, you’ll see the new replacement product.
 If you have a vacuum system that uses a legacy product, please feel free to contact us to discuss the best options for upgrading.